What Are Plumbing Codes and Why Do They Matter?

 1. Improper Venting (Including S-Traps)

 Every drain fixture needs proper venting to equalize air pressure and prevent sewer gases from entering your living space.
 A common violation is the use of S-traps, which are prohibited under both the IPC and UPC because they siphon water out of the trap seal, allowing toxic sewer gas to enter the home.
-Missing vent pipes after P-traps is equally problematic.
+Missing vent pipes after P-traps, and vents that terminate in an attic rather than through the roof, are equally problematic.
+In 2026, inspectors are actively hunting for air admittance valves (AAVs) hidden in walls or S-traps tucked under sinks installed during 2024 and 2025 remodels.

 2. Inadequate Drainage Slope

-Drain lines must slope at a minimum of 1/4 inch per foot toward the sewer (or 1/8 inch per foot for larger pipes).
-Pipes that are too flat trap solids and cause chronic clogs and backups.
+Drain lines must slope at a minimum of 1/4 inch per foot toward the sewer for pipes under 3 inches, or 1/8 inch per foot for 3-inch and larger pipes.
+Pipes that are too flat trap solids and cause chronic clogs and backups, while pipes that are too steep let water outrun the solids.
 This is one of the most overlooked violations in older homes and DIY plumbing work.
+Learn more about drain slope requirements and how inspectors measure them.

-Fix: Correcting slope means repositioning drain pipes, which can cost $500–$3,000+ depending on how much pipe is involved and whether walls or floors must be opened.
+Fix: Correcting slope means repositioning drain pipes, which can cost $500 to $3,000+ depending on how much pipe is involved and whether walls or floors must be opened.

 3. Wrong Pipe Materials